reg-support/reg-dev-guide/file_structure/README.md

   - `thankyou.liquid`
     + sent to registrants who _did_ attend an event once the event has ended; includes a link to the recording for the event
   - `unregistration.liquid`
-    + sent to registrants after they have been _un-registered_ for an event
+    + sent to registrants after they have been successfully un-registered for an event
   - `venuechanged.liquid`
     + sent to registrants of offline events when the event's venue has changed; provides information for the updated venue
   - `waitlistadd.liquid`